hkingravi/funcobs-pytorch/README.md

 space will be generalized, and will include deep neural networks.

 To achieve fast performance, we use a PyTorch backend where possible, which allows for the use of GPUs where available.
+I recommend installing all dependencies using conda.

 # Setup